Růžena Zátková

-Růžena Zátková (15 March 1885 - 29 October 1923), also called Rougina Zatkova, was a painter and sculptor who has been regarded as the "only authentic Czech futurist."
+Růžena Zátková (also called Rougina Zatkova; 15 March 1885 – 29 October 1923) was a Czech painter and sculptor.
+She has been regarded as the "only authentic Czech futurist."
 As a result of her Bohemian heritage and her decade-long residency in Rome, Růžena Zátková became an important artistic link between Russian and Italian Futurism.
 Zátková is considered one of the pioneers of kinetic art.

 Biography

 Born in 1885 to an upper-middle class family in Bohemia, Růžena Zátková was one of five sisters.
 Her mother, an accomplished pianist, encouraged her five daughters to pursue education in the arts.
 Zátková studied music in Prague and also studied under the painter Antonín Slavíček at his private school.
 She later attended drawing classes in Munich.

 In 1910, Zátková married the Russian diplomat Basilo Kwoshinky and began to live with him in a large house outside of Rome.
 However, due to Kwoshinky's impotence and homosexuality, the marriage was never consummated.
-Zatkova described herself as "married and not married," as the couple never officially separated but instead lived apart for the rest of their lives.
+Zátková described herself as "married and not married," as the couple never officially separated but instead lived apart for the rest of their lives.
 The collapse of Zátková's marriage left the artist free to travel and practice her trade.
 She moved to Rome, where she met Arturo Cappa, the brother of futurist artist Benedetta Cappa, and began "an intense love affair" with him that would become lifelong.
-In this part of her life, Zatkova never stopped painting, although her early work consists mostly of Impressionistic landscapes and portraits.
+In this part of her life, Zátková never stopped painting, although her early work consists mostly of Impressionistic landscapes and portraits.

 Both Zátková and Benedetta Cappa studied under Giacomo Balla, and Zátková has been cited as an influence on Cappa's artistic style.
 In 1915, Zátková participated in an "Evening of Noisemaking" at the Milan home of Filippo Tommaso Marinetti, the author of the first Futurist Manifesto.
 Her attendance at this event marked Zátková's public entrance into Marinetti's circle of Italian futurists.
 By 1915, her artistic style had come into its most mature form, and she began to express the dynamism and ferocity that would come to define her work.
 Zátková acted as a bridge between Italian and Russian artistic movements, and her exhibitions in Italy “merged Central European and Slavic elements into the stream of the Italian avant-garde experimentation."
 Her career reached a peak in 1922 after an exhibition of the majority of her body of work at the Casa d'Arte Bragalia in Rome.
 In the booklet for this exhibition, painter Enrico Prampolini praised her work, and described her sculptures as possessing a "superb virility".

 However, the last years of Zátková's life were largely unfortunate, marked both by illness and the exile of Arturo Cappa to France.
 After a history of poor health, Růžena Zátková died of tuberculosis in 1923 at the age of 38.